 Partner with a 3PL

 If you are looking for a 3PL that will help you manage your inventory in real time, check out ShipBob.
-With ShipBob’s technology combined with nationwide fulfillment, you can gain a holistic view of your operations with just a few clicks.
+With ShipBob’s technology combined with global fulfillment, you can gain a holistic view of your operations with just a few clicks.
 ShipBob’s built-in inventory reports let you view a trend analysis of your products and give you more control over the key metrics that drive business growth.

 “Off the bat, I liked that I would be able to control multiple warehouses through one page with ShipBob.
 With my old 3PL, I could never just open a page and get the info I wanted.
 I had to click several times, then export it, and try to make sense of it.
 ShipBob lets you manage your inventory while providing important data in a very digestible way.”